Razor308/Git-beginners-guide/README.md

 ### Text Editors

 Using a text editor is the easiest way to make any file you want.

-Here are the editors I have experience with and would recommned, with screenshots of their interfaces:
+Here are the editors I have experience with and would recommend, with screenshots of their interfaces:
 * Vim
   * **Warning!
 Steep Learning curve!** While Vim is very powerful, I would recommned avoiding it for now, but learning it eventually.
   * This editor is accessed at the command line with the ```vim``` command.